ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.txt

 knowledge of the guide, but more like a useful review of everything you have learned after reading it over.

-1.  -   Prompts need to be effective story-starters, not the story itself

-    -   For big ideas, make your prompt a small piece of it that gets the ball rolling

-    -   Make sure the end of your prompt is clearly laying out a path forward

-2.  -   /remember is for what's immediately important, making it the keystone of erotic writing

-    -   Your /remember needs to be formatted in a logical order that clearly groups and separates ideas

-    -   Updating your /remember as the story's immediately important information changes is critical

-3.  -   World Info is usually optional for erotic writing, but has interesting use cases for certain stories

-    -   World Info needs to prioritize function over form, being concise and effective over being descriptive

-    -   Keys for your entries should be broad enough to let the entry trigger at the mention of the contents, but not so broad that the entry will load into context during unrelated inputs/outputs

-    -   World Info is useful for keeping track of characters that aren't always present or managing a large and rotating cast

-    -   Specific World Info entries for non-human species can greatly assist in keeping track of their odd traits during the action

-    -   There is no practical limit to the things you can define and detail with World Info, as long as you can make it fit inside the 500 characters of a given entry

-4.  -   Author's Note is tiny but mighty, acting as a sort of powerful stage direction for your story

-    -   Author's Notes can do just about anything you want them to, from changing the nature of the AI's prose, to increasing the level of detail for specific targets, to coloring the mood of a scene, and even shaping future events

-    -   Changing up your Author's Note over the course of a story so that its effects are always being used to the fullest from moment to moment is essential to seeing best performance

-5.  -   The quality of writing you hand to the AI is the quality of writing you will receive from it

-    -   Story is the sole recommended input mode for erotic writing

-    -   Quality grammar and a solid grasp of how to construct your inputs should come before expanding your vocabulary

-    -   Your inputs should seek to make their objectives, inherent speed, and desired resulting action self-evident through prose

-    -   All good erotic writing centers around deep descriptions of sensation, which is what your inputs should be centered around

-    -   By considering how an action impacts the five senses and what senses are relevant for a given action your can quickly elevate the quality of your erotic prose/inputs

-    -   The way you treat your partner, the way they treat you, and the emotional energy that exist between you for a scene is your dynamic

-    -   Dynamics drive the tone of a scene and influence your considerations of what senses to focus on, as well as how to describe things

-    -   You can pair different kinds of sensations together using similes and metaphors to add extra kick to your prose

-    -   You can use the often lackluster outputs of the AI as a starting point for providing sentences that you can then run through all these style considerations in order to enhance the AI's prose

-    -   Do not waste time and energy restructuring more than 75% of a given AI output, or fixing every single output

-    -   You can reconfigure the narrative perspective of the AI if you want to tell a story outside of the second person present tense

-    -   With a simple input, you can change the AI's storytelling perspective to be through the eyes of a given character, and tap into different kinds of writing and details that way

-6.  -   Use specific language in you /remember to make sure clothes come off and stay off

-    -   Sometimes the AI can become obsessed with certain details or phrases, spotting and changing them to keep it on track is essential

-    -   World Info and a line or two in /remember can quickly help you implement and/or reinforce complex additional mechanics for your erotic writing

-    -   Using relative language and prose for attributes such as size is a good way to improve the AI's comprehension
+1.  -   Prompts are integral to quality erotic writing because they allow you to precisely dictate how your smut starts and what it is about

+    -   A quality prompt translates to quality erotic writing

+    -   Good prompts provide the necessary information for a strong start, not excessive lore

+    -   Good prompts allow the user to quickly and effectively continue the story, well past when the prompt itself fades from active memory

+    -   For big ideas, make your prompt present a small slice of it to get things started

+    -   Make sure the transition from prompt to story is as intuitive as possible

+2.  -   The /remember box is for important information that is required for a scene to flow correctly without constant correction

+    -   Your /remember needs to follow a logical formatting order to keep related ideas together and different concepts separate

+    -   The individual sentences of your /remember should always strive to stand on their own

+    -   Your /remember should be updated as a scene evolves and the current focus of the story changes

+3.  -   World Info, while largely optional for erotic writing, can still be useful for certain situations thanks to its trigger

+    -   based nature

+    -   World Info entries should be utilitarian: descriptive, yet concise

+    -   World Info keys need to cover enough phrases to accurately load when their contents are mentioned, but not cover so many phrases that an entry loads at an inappropriate time

+    -   World Info entries can be used to keep track of characters, species, locations, items, and nearly anything that is brought up on a contextual and recurring basis

+4.  -   Second only to your actual inputs, Author's Note is the most active 'guiding hand' in terms of where the AI's current focus and effort is going to be for a scene

+    -   Author's Note can be used to influence the AI's prose, accentuate specific details, define a scene's mood, and loosely guide future events

+    -   Your Author's Note should be updated as the various components it addresses evolve with the scene/story

+    -   The only limit on what you can do with Author's Note is what you can make fit inside 150 characters

+5.  -   When it comes to writing anything with the AI, what you give is what you get in terms of quality

+    -   Story is universally recommended over the usage of and Say for any method of input

+    -   Less natural prose in your memory means less natural prose in your outputs

+    -   You need to focus on improving your grasp on grammar and story conventions before you try and expand your vocabulary

+    -   What you intend to accomplish by composing an input should be self

+    -   evident within the input

+    -   High levels of detail and some temporal language is key to slowing down the AI's pacing of the action

+    -   You should always make sure your inputs give the AI specific guidance on where it should focus for generating its response

+    -   All good erotic writing centers around deep descriptions of sensation

+    -   Consider all senses for an action, then choose the relevant ones

+    -   How you and your partner behave with one another is your character dynamic, which directly affects the tone and prose of a scene

+    -   You can pair sensation descriptions together for added variety in your writing

+    -   The AI will eventually reach a point of context saturation that will make your outputs very well

+    -   focused on a given scene

+    -   Do not waste your time editing every output, or more than 75

+    -   You can write with the AI in any narrative perspective and tense you want by changing your inputs and memory to the desired type

+    -   Commands allow you to change the POV for the story between different characters in order to explore their thoughts and experiences

+6.  -   Using your /remember to keep strong track of what clothes are on what characters is key to making sure they come off and stay off

+    -   Sometimes the AI gets stuck on specific details that will need to be eliminated in order to stop unhelpful tangents in output

+    -   You can describe specific details and strange concepts to the AI by pairing together concepts it already has a good grasp on

+    -   Using relative language to describe attributes such as size will give the AI a much better understanding of how to handle a character's actions and descriptions

 Closing
 =======